Padatha Painkili

 Padatha Painkili is a 1957 Indian Malayalam-language drama film based on the novel of the same name by Muttathu Varkey and directed by P. Subramaniam from a screenplay by Varkey.
 The film revolves around marriage and dowry problems.
-It depicts the machinations of a wicked, though wealthy man, against a poverty-stricken, God-fearing school master, with the final defeat of evil in the end.
+It depicts the machinations of a wicked, though wealthy man, against a poverty-stricken, God-fearing schoolteacher, with the final defeat of evil in the end.
 It stars Prem Nazir, Miss Kumari and Shanthi.

 The film released in theatres on 22 March and went on to become a major critical and commercial success.The film marks the debut of Shanthi.
 Bahadoor's role as Chakkaravakkal was his first break.
 It won the National Film Award for Best Feature Film in Malayalam.